IdoiaRojoLazaro/blockchain-developer-bootcamp-final-project/README.md

 * Compile and deploy contracts mumbai `truffle migrate --network mumbai`
 * Compile and deploy contracts and test `truffle test`

+### Unit Test
+The unit test build for the smart contract cover the activate and deactivate of the circuit breaker, with all the functions related.
+The creation of user, changing of approval status, and creation of notes, the validation of the functions that are accessible just for some roles, the access of a list of notes and users, and the validation of the correct process of payment with the correct transfer of the 90% to the seller and 10% to de admin as commission.
 ### Run client locally
 Go to `client` folder and create a `.env` file.
 You will need to add this environment variables with its corresponding value:
 ```